Homemade Cranberry Liqueur is easy to make, delicious to drink and a beautiful gift to share over the holidays!

-- Pour into container; glass or plastic.
-Cover and store in a dark, cool location for 3 weeks.
-(I put mine in the garage).
+- Cover and store in a dark, cool location for 3-6 weeks; the longer the better.

 - Stir ingredients every couple of days.

-- Once the mixture is ready, strain through fine metal sieve lined with cheesecloth (I like butter muslin; it's much finer and is sure to catch every seed); saving the berries.
-Be careful and not eat the whole bowl full of these beauties; they are SO good!
+- Once the mixture is ready, strain through a fine metal sieve lined with cheesecloth (I like butter muslin; it's much finer and is sure to catch every seed); saving the berries; they are great on french toast, pancakes, or ice cream or put into muffins.

 - Pour liqueur into glass containers; serve chilled in liqueur or shot glasses or use to make the Cranberry Champagne Cocktail.